Positional Fluidity and the future of football: Initial thoughts. – Rondos

 Overview

-The post is supported by Spain v Germany, a friendly match played in March 2018.
-The Spanish National Team represents nowadays the football of the future, and they show on the pitch different movements and patterns which are expected to be seen more often in the next years.
+The post is supported by the Spain v Germany friendly match played in March 2018.
+The Spanish National Team represents the future of football and their innovative movements and patterns on the pitch are expected to become more commonplace in the coming years.

 Before starting, watch this video.